rjwats/esp8266-react/README.md

 };
 ```

 You may listen for changes to settings by registering an update handler callback.
-The callback may be removed later if required.
-An origin pointer is passed to the update handler.
-This may point to the client or object which originated the update, it may also be "nullptr" if the updating code did not provide one:
+It is possible to remove an update handler later if required.
+An "origin" pointer is passed to the update handler which may point to the client or object which made the update.

 ```cpp
 // register an update handler